rdicosmo/parmap/README.md

         - : float = 0.0501301288604736328
     ```

- 2. create a shared memory area ,
+ 2. create a shared memory area,

  3. possibly copy the result array to the shared memory area,